anisrashidov/q2v_backend/README.md

         │
         ▼
 ┌─────────────────────────────────────────────────────────┐
+│  agent/pipeline.py — plan-and-execute orchestrator      │
+│                                                         │
+│  1. plan_query() makes ONE structured-output LLM call   │
+│     (no tools) → a validated QueryPlan describing        │
+│     whether the query is answerable, the search          │ │     strategy, and the chart(s) to produce.              │ │  2.
+Clarification gate: if the plan flags a non-clinical │ │     or under-specified query, reject with code 400       │ │     before any ClinicalTrials.gov call.
+Planner failure  │
+│     degrades gracefully — the loop runs without a plan.  │ │  3.
+Otherwise hand the plan to run_agent() to execute.   │
+└─────────────────────────────────────────────────────────┘
+        │
+        ▼
+┌─────────────────────────────────────────────────────────┐
 │  agent/loop.py  — agentic tool-calling loop             │
 │                                                         │
 │  1.
-Builds a messages list with the system prompt and   │ │     the user question.                                  │ │  2.
-Calls the OpenAI Chat Completions API with a full   │ │     catalogue of 24 tools.                              │
+Seeds a messages list with the system prompt, the   │ │     user question, and the plan as guidance.            │ │  2.
+Calls the OpenAI Chat Completions API with a full   │ │     catalogue of 26 tools (first turn forced to call    │ │     a tool).                                            │ │  3.
-│  3.
 Executes every tool call returned by the model,     │ │     feeding results back into the conversation.         │ │  4.
-Repeats until the model calls build_visualization   │
-│     and then stops (finish_reason = "stop").            │
+Repeats until the model calls build_visualization   │ │     and then stops (finish_reason = "stop").
+The         │
-│  5.
-Returns all accumulated VisualizationSpec objects.  │
+│     iteration budget scales with the planned chart count.│ │  5.
+Returns all accumulated VisualizationSpec objects.  │ └─────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────┘
         │
         ▼
 ┌─────────────────────────────────────────────────────────┐
-│  ToolRegistry — 26 tools in four categories             │
+│  ToolRegistry — 26 tools in six categories              │
 │                                                         │
 │  Data retrieval   search_trials, search_trials_by_nct,  │
 │                   get_trial_details                     │